DYWF

-DYWF (93.1 FM), broadcasting as 93.1 Brigada News FM, is a radio station owned by Vimcontu Broadcasting Corporation and operated by Brigada Mass Media Corporation.
-It serves as the Visayas flagship station of Brigada News FM.
-The station's studio is located at the 2nd Floor, JSU-PSU Mariners' Court-Cebu, ALU-VIMCONTU Welfare Center, Legazpi Ext., Pier 1, Brgy.
-San Roque, Cebu City, and its transmitter is located at Mt.
-Busay, Brgy.
-Babag 1, Cebu City (near ABS-CBN tower).
-It operates 24 hours a day.
+DYWF (93.1 FM), broadcasting as FM Radio 93.1, is a radio station owned by Vimcontu Broadcasting Corporation and operated by Philippine Collective Media Corporation.
+The station's studio and offices are located at the 2/F JSU-PSU Mariners' Court Cebu, ALU-VIMCONTU Welfare Center, Legazpi Ext., Brgy.
+San Roque, Cebu City, and its transmitter is located at Brgy.
+Babag 1, Cebu City.